Iglesia de El Salvador, Santa Cruz de La Palma: History

 The church building was begun in the early 16th century.
-Church and parish are dedicated to El Salvador, Jesus as the Redeemer.
+The church and parish are dedicated to El Salvador, Jesus as the Redeemer.
 The first church was in Renaissance style.
 The exterior features a portal resembling a Roman triumphal arch as a symbol of the triumph of Jesus in the church.

 Today's building is the result of several architectural changes and expansions.
 The interior of the basilica with three naves is predominantly in Baroque style.
 The main altarpiece is a neoclassical painting of the Transfiguration of Jesus.

+Cada cinco años la Iglesia Matriz de El Salvador acoge durante aproximadamente un mes a la imagen de la Virgen de las Nieves (patrona de la isla de La Palma), durante las Fiestas Lustrales de la Bajada de la Virgen.

+En las escalinatas de acceso al templo, se encuentra la estatua de bronce del cura párroco Manuel Díaz Hernández, más conocido como el "cura Díaz", fallecido en este lugar el 5 de abril de 1863.